VanZandtr/mtgbot/README.md

 # <img style="float: left;" src="pics/title.png">
 ## Notice!
-This is a work in progress.
+This is a work in progress, so please assume there will be issues.

-Please assume there will be issues (finger crossed I caught all the edge cases), but I will triage these as I receive them.
+Fingers crossed I caught all the edge cases, but I will do my best to triage these issues as I receive them.

-Thanks!
+Thanks for your support and understanding!

 ## TLDWTR (Too Long Don't Want To Read)
 * Step 1: Download Python